tangzhj/CasPDB/README.md

-# CasPDB
+# CasPDB:an integrated and annotated database for Cas proteins from bacteria and archaea

-The new link of CasPDB database  is http://i.uestc.edu.cn/CASPDB/
+## The new link of CasPDB database  is http://i.uestc.edu.cn/CASPDB/